appclacks/terraform-provider-appclacks/docs/index.md

 1. Parameters in the provider configuration
 2. Environment variables
+3. Local configuration file

-For obtaining an Appclacks API token, please refer to the [Appclacks documentation](https://www.doc.appclacks.com/getting-started/#authentication).
+To know more about authentication and about how generating an Appclacks API token, please refer to the [Appclacks documentation](https://www.doc.appclacks.com/getting-started/#authentication).

 ### Provider Configuration